CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 This will update the database schema for Gateway v10.

-## Install license using Policy Manager
+## Install License using Policy Manager

 Follow the setup steps in the [README](roles/gateway_install_license/README.md).